ABC FinanceBridging loans

 Is this type of finance right for me?

-To work out whether bridging finance is right for you, consider your personal circumstances, why you need a to access funding and how you will repay it.
+To work out whether bridging finance is right for you, consider your personal circumstances, why you need to access funding and how you will repay it.

 Seek professional advice if you’re not sure which product is best for your needs.
 Bridging loans are a specialist financial product, so it is important that you are sure before proceeding.